Alonso, Ottavino lead Mets in DH opener; Cubs 8th L in row - WHIZ News

 All-Star closer Edwin Díaz then got three outs for his 20th save for the NL East leaders.

-Chicago had five hits, one more than the Mets.
+Chicago had five hits, one more than New York.
 The Cubs had a chance to close it out in the 10th, but Ottavino (4-2) retired three in a row after pinch-runner Nelson Velázquez stole third.

+“A lot of it kind of depends on where the balls are hit, so it’s not all up to you,” Ottavino said.
+“But you got to try to attack and do your best with it, and I was lucky to get out of there.”

 Patrick Wisdom struck out swinging and P.J.
 Higgins looked at a called third strike.
-Rookie Christopher Morel then hit a grounder to third, and Eduardo Escobar made a great stumbling stop and throw to first for the out in a close play.
+Rookie Christopher Morel then hit a grounder to third, and Eduardo Escobar made a scrambling stop and a one-hop throw that a stretching J.D.
+Davis backhanded at first.

+Davis entered the game when Dominic Smith rolled his right ankle while scrambling back to second as the automatic runner in the 10th.

+“It was just one of those days where we didn’t score that many runs but played great defense and the pitching did their job,” Davis said.

 New York got another solid performance by Taijuan Walker, who pitched six innings of four-hit ball.
 The right-hander is 4-0 with a 1.80 ERA in his last seven starts.

+“I finally feel like I’ve been able to put everything together,” Walker said.

-Cubs right-hander Marcus Stroman pitched 4 1/3 innings of one-hit ball against his former team.
-It was Stroman’s second start since coming off the injured list.
+Cubs right-hander Marcus Stroman pitched 4 1/3 innings of one-hit ball in his second start since coming off the injured list.
+He had been sidelined by right shoulder inflammation.

+Stroman played for New York in 2019 and 2021 before signing with Chicago in December.
+He brushed off the significance of facing his former team.

+“It’s the same mentality, mind frame for me going into each and every game,” he said.

 Cubs manager David Ross was ejected by umpire Ramon De Jesus after the second inning.
-It was unclear why Ross was thrown out, but each side had issues with De Jesus’ strike zone at various points.
+Each side had issues with De Jesus’ strike zone at various points.

 Ross also was ejected from the series opener.
 Friday afternoon’s game was postponed by rain, leading to the doubleheader.